Belafon/World/README.md

 # World
 Discrete simulation of the World

+Documentation written in documentation_cz.pdf using czech language only.

 ## Getting Started